 Find out what formats are available in the Apple TV app

-In the Apple TV app, icons that appear on a film's product page indicate the highest-quality format that the Apple TV app offers.
-When you buy or rent a film from the Apple TV app, the film automatically plays in the best-quality format available for the device that you're using.
+In the Apple TV app, icons that appear on a movie's product page indicate the highest quality format that the Apple TV app offers.
+When you buy or rent a movie from the Apple TV app, the movie automatically plays in the best quality format available for the device that you're using.

 4K video plays at a higher resolution.
 HD videos support a resolution of 1920 x 1080, but the resolution of 4K videos is 3840 x 2160, which offers sharper and more detailed imagery.

-HDR videos have a broader range of colours and luminance.
+HDR videos have a broader range of colors and luminance.

 On Apple TV 4K, content automatically plays in the HDR format that is compatible with your television.

 With Dolby Atmos, when you use a compatible sound system, you'll experience three-dimensional audio.
-Learn more about using Dolby Atmos with your home cinema system and Apple TV 4K.
+Learn more about using Dolby Atmos with your home theater system and Apple TV 4K.